Infinite-Actuary/Windows10-on-Linux/README.md

 ![boot-repair](http://pix.toile-libre.org/upload/original/1335260967.png)

-Install and run boot-repair with the following commands:
+So put your Live CD back in and install and run boot-repair with the following commands:

 ```bash
 sudo add-apt-repository ppa:yannubuntu/boot-repair